Azure/azure-kusto-labs/kafka-integration/distributed-mode/common/README.md

 # 1.0.
 About

-This module covers creation of common resources across the two labs.
+This module covers creation of common resources across the two labs for distributed mode of KafkaConnect for ingestion into ADX.

 # 2.0.
 Create resource group
 Create a resource group in a region of your choice.
 Be sure to provision all resources for the labs into this one.<br>